 The view of the main blocks is without defects and the user can swipe the blocks in the landscape mode.

-See the rest of the bugs we found in Intellect for Android.
+See the rest of the common bugs we found in Intellect for Android.

-This category is probably the most abundant of bugs, and we get why.
+This category is probably the most abundant of bugs in mobile application, and we get why.
 When it comes to Android devices, one can easily get lost in the number of different screen sizes and pixel densities, and it’s a real challenge to accommodate all those compatibility aspects.
 With iOS, things are pretty straightforward, yet we noticed a tendency that some developers tend to neglect older models, thus exposing a segment of consumers to a slightly worse service.

 The most widespread scenario is, of course, when one UI element overlaps another one, be it an icon, a button, or an order price.
 Other common bugs include: